Preparing Your Body, Mind and Relationship for Becoming Pregnant

 Dreamstime 10036552

 Congratulations on your decision to become parents!
-Here are a few tips to help you prepare for the wonderful, yet challenging, journey ahead:
+Here are a to help you prepare for the wonderful, yet challenging, journey ahead:

 9. Consult your doctor on the healthiest way to stop taking birth control pills when planning to conceive.
 Birth control pills need to be discontinued gradually to avoid any health problems.